ASCC Clubs & Programs

 Purpose:

-The Vocal Music program encompasses the Concert Choir, Women's Choral Ensemble, and Chorale.
+Vocal Music encompasses the Concert Choir, Women's Choral Ensemble, and Chorale.
 These groups provide all Clark College students who wish to participate with quality choral music performance experiences.